gp-pereira/notion-formatter/README.md

 ## Motivation
 While I'm reading, I like to copy interesting excerpts into Notion so I can review them later.

-The problem is that when I copy a paragraph, I also copy the its formatting.
+The problem is that when I copy a paragraph, I also copy its formatting.

 In the past, I'd have to paste it and fix this line by line.